cloudmesh/useful-introduction_to_cloud-2015/_sources/class/lesson/ansible_cloudmesh.txt

 Step 1: Import the public key used by the package management system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We need to import the Mongodb public GPG Key.
+We need to import the MongoDB public GPG Key.
 This is going to be a first task in our playbook.

 ::